lilingxi01/bloark/docs/source/examples/minimal-builder.md

 import bloark

+if __name__ == '__main__':
     # Create a builder instance with 8 processes and INFO-level logging.
     builder = bloark.Builder(output_dir='./output', num_proc=8, log_level=logging.INFO)

     # Preload all files from the input directory (original data sources).
     # This command should be instant because it only loads paths rather than files themselves.
     builder.preload('./input')

     # For testing purposes, we only build the first 10 files.
     # This way of modification is possible, but not recommended in production.
     builder.files = builder.files[:10]

     # Start building the warehouses (this command will take a long time).
     builder.build()
 ```

 ## Bash script